petrbouchal/vsezved/README.md

 The package supports two approaches … TO DO

+## Where the data is

+-

 ## Credits

 ### Data sources

-Not affiliated with the Czech Ministry of Education or the Education Information Authority who publish the data.
+Not affiliated with the Czech Ministry of Education or the Education Information Institute who publish the data (the latter no longer exists).
 Their people however deserve credit for getting the data out there.

 ### Name and logo